swgpu/SWGPU/README.md

     - ECS architecture implementation

 ## Examples
-This framework come with 16 common game templates and 9 utils templates.
+**SWGPU** come with 26 common examples.
-Each one is thinking to represent a common game style like platformer, fighting, fps or rpg.
+Each one is thinking to represent a common game style (platformer, fighting, fps, rpg, etc...) or just a demo of features.
 Template are written in typescript/javascript and build to be clean and extensible.

 List of templates that you can test [here](https://jay19240.github.io/):